When social networks and optics go hand in hand

 The apple brand is also preparing augmented reality glasses that could be released in 2018. iGlass ?
 Perhaps !
 Coupled with an iPhone, images and information, notifications of social networks could also appear in front of the eyes of its users without hindering the vision.
 Thus Apple could register a little more in the daily life of his fanbase by superimposing the real and the virtual.

 And Facebook ?
-The mastodon of social networks obviously also has an opinion on this connected optics !
+The mastodon of the social networks obviously also has an opinion on this connected optics !

 Mark Zuckerberg, its founder, has also put forward at a conference the social uses that these glasses and helmets could have.
 On stage he joined two of his colleagues in a virtual environment and his wife with whom he took a selfie while she was hundreds of miles away.
 Selfie that he then shared on his social network in real time, without leaving his optical equipment !